silphid/jen/README.md

 > Jen - _noun_ (in Chinese philosophy) a compassionate love for humanity or for the world as a whole.

-Jen is a project scaffolding and script runner that accompanies your project throughout its lifetime.
+Jen is a project scaffolding and script runner that accompanies your project throughout its life-time.

 # Motivation